chiedolabs/flashpoint/README.md

 ## <div id="f">Gotchas</div>

-- Review apps are created on your personal Heroku account.
+- The app are created on your personal Heroku account.
-- Review apps created with this tool don't have anything to do with Heroku Pipelines and don't automatically get deleted when you close a pull request.
+- The apps created with this tool don't have anything to do with Heroku Pipelines and don't automatically get deleted when you close a pull request.
-- If the app you are creating a review app version of has any addons, you'll need to make sure you have a credit card on file even if there won't be any charges.
+- If the parent app has any addons, you'll need to make sure you have a credit card on file on your personal account even if there won't be any charges.
 - We are using Heroku forking to copy the apps so be sure to read [this doc](https://devcenter.heroku.com/articles/fork-app) to be aware of the implications.
-- Changes you make will not automatically be deployed to the review app.
-You will need to manually push any changes you make after the review app creation to that review app.
+- Changes you make will not automatically be deployed to your app.
+You will need to manually push any changes you make after the initial deployment.
+This can be done with `git push -f <HEROKU_APP_NAME> <YOUR_BRANCHNAME>:master`
 - It is still up to you to push your changes to github, etc.
-- Git remotes are created with each review app so you may want to remove the oldgit remotes on occassions.

 ## <div id="g">To-dos</div>

+- Add clean up script for apps.
+The user should be asked if he would like to clean up upon running the create script.
 - Add to homebrew for better installation.
 - Create an automation script for creating new projects.